 If giving it up cold turkey does not work for you but you still want to give it a try, switch it out for a folded piece of cloth.
 Any piece of clothing will do really.
 The idea is to make a gradual transition that does not seem so abrupt.
 After easing yourself into the transition, you may be able to decide if it will work for you.

-Is it good to sleep without a pillow?
+Is sleeping without a pillow worth a try?
 Are pillows bad for you?
 Let’s review what we’ve learned:

 - Side sleepers should not sleep without a pillow.
 They should use a thick, supportive one that fills the large gap between the neck and mattress created by sleeping on their side.

 - Back sleepers should also use a pillow.
-A thinner, soft one is recommended to avoid creating an awkward angle in the neck.
+A thinner, soft one is recommended to avoid creating an awkward angle and to provide an adequate neck support.

-- Some people experience less strain and a comfortable stretching sensation from sleeping without a pillow.
+- Some people experience less muscle strain and a comfortable stretching sensation from sleeping without a pillow.

-- It may be time for you to buy a new pillow to optimize your sleeping experience.
-Or it may be time to just throw yours out.
+- It may be time for you to buy a new pillow to optimize or improve your sleep experience.
+Or it may be time to just throw yours out so you can have a good night’s sleep.

 In the end, the decision comes down to your own personal preference and the comfort you experience.
 What is most important is that you find what works best for you.
 You want to choose the option that ensures your continued comfort for many nights to come.